xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 - At Harvard Medical School, some labs ask SBGrids folks to setup a DropBox like account for their lab.
 With specific command, we can push data directly from our storage to HMS special DropBox location.
 It is then easy to transfer internally then.

 - If you setup an user account on a Linux box for us, we can transfer data via sftp or via rsync over sftp protocol.
-We can also use your personal account without knowing your password using SSH keys.
-We provide our public key to you and you put it in ./ssh/known_hosts, and we can establich connection using private key.
-You can remove that line to diable the possibility of connection from our side.
+We can also use your personal account without knowing your password but using SSH keys.
+We provide our public key to you and you put it in ./ssh/known_hosts, and we can establich connection using our private key at our end.
+You can remove that line to disable the possibility of connection.

 - The data can be also send to you after copying onto a portable HDD drive with USB3 interface.
 Default NTFS filesystem coming with most of the HDD is usually working fine.